Himalayan Yoga Academy

 Padmaasanam Samaaqsaadya Jaanoorvorantare Karau; Koorparaabhyaam Samaaseeno Uchchasthah Kukkutaasanam!

 Sanskrit: कुक्कुटासन; Kukkut – Rooster/Cock, Asana – Pose; Pronounced as – cook-KETA-sana.
 The name comes from the Sanskrit kukkuta, meaning “rooster,” and asana, meaning “pose” or “posture.”
-Therefore, kukkutasana is also referred to as rooster pose in English.
+Therefore, kukkutasana is also referred to as the rooster pose in English.

 It is recommended to learn this pose only after mastering padmasana.
 Sit in padmasana.
 Insert the hands between the thighs and calves and place them on the floor.
 Placing the palms of the hands firmly on the floor, raise the body from the floor.
 The body will be supported on the elbows.
 It is called Kukkutasana.
 The pose is held for as long as is comfortable.